 There’s a common misconception in bodybuilding that you need carbs to build muscle.
 Does this mean you can’t successfully build muscle on a low-carb, ketogenic diet (aka keto gains)?

-It turns out, the high-carb paradigm is outdated.
+As it turns out, the high-carb paradigm is outdated.

 The truth is, bodybuilding on a low-carb diet is completely viable when done correctly.

-Why Your Strength May Suffer During Keto-Adaptation
+Why Your Strength May Decrease During Keto-Adaptation

 The longer you stay on keto, the more efficient your metabolism becomes at burning ketones for energy and the better your workouts become.

-So by training your body to run off ketones from fat, it improves your mitochondrial density.
+By training your body to run off ketones from fat, it improves your mitochondrial density.
 This allows you to train faster and longer.

 In other words, once you become fully keto-adapted, your body synthesizes more energy, also known as adenosine triphosphate (ATP), from both your stored body fat and dietary fat to fuel your workouts.

-Studies have also shown that the low-carb, high-fat ketogenic diet has muscle sparing effects.
-That means — once you’re fully fat-adapted— your body will prevent itself from breaking down muscle even as you’re burning through fat[*].
+Studies have also shown that the low-carb, high-fat ketogenic diet has muscle-sparing effects.
+That means — once you’re fully fat-adapted — your body will prevent itself from breaking down muscle even as you’re burning through fat[*].